 Did you know you can schedule shifts and track training progress all on one platform?
 EdApp has integrations with Deputy, a workforce management system, allowing you to assign training and schedule seamlessly from any device in minutes.
 Assess your employees’ skills on the job, check attendance, and track their training progress with the Practical Assessments and Group Training features.
 You can say goodbye to paper checklists or spreadsheets and say hello to digital dashboards and graphs.
-Make sure your team is always up-to-date on the latest safety procedures by enrolling them in one of our chemical spill training courses.

 Working in software development isn’t easy.
 There are always deadlines to meet and tests to conduct.
 It’s important to have SMART Learning Objectives so that your software development and management can run smoothly.
 Let’s say this time around you and your team decides to use the Agile methodology to develop your software.
 Together, you came up with these objectives:

 Agile is used in project management and in learning & development, but it really sees its use in software development.
 Apply Agile to your processes and get your software to the state that it needs to be in no time.